 4) If you decide to use filters, limits etc. after all, do realise that you limit the final search results beforehand.
 We recommend you to apply filters, limits etc, in your last ultimate step.
 Especially in the case of filters it is important to stay aware of the way in which they have been put up.
 Always keep a critical eye!

 5) Are you in search of articles which are available neither in electronic nor in print format in the University Library, check Google Scholar next.
-If this search does not lead to results either, you can request the article via the database PiCarta.
-For this you need an ILL account.
+If this search does not lead to results either, you can request the article via the database WorldCat.
+For more information see the library website.
 This service is not free of charge.